-Appendix 4 - Withhold P4P Methodology for MY 2014
+Appendix 4 - Withhold P4P Methodology for MY 2015

 - a.
-Withhold period = Measurement period = MY 2014 (April 1, 2013 March 31, 2014). - b.
+Withhold period = Measurement period = MY 2015 (April 1, 2014- March 31, 2015). - b.
 Measurement will take place on an annual basis, and not each quarter. - c.
 A priori, it is impractical to predict which measures will apply to each hospital, since there must be a minimum # of cases for each measure for a given hospital.
-The applicability of each measure will be determined when the results are calculated, i.e., at the end of MY 2014.
-Hospitals with insufficient cases for any measure will not be subject to that measure.
+The applicability of each measure will be determined when the results are calculated, i.e., at the end of MY 2015.
+Hospitals with insufficient cases in the denominator for any measure will not be subject to that measure.

 For each hospital, each applicable measure will have an equal weight in the withheld \$.
-Example: If only 4 measures are applicable to a hospital, then each of those 4 measures will have a 1/4th weight in determining the earn back for the 1.5% withhold.
-Although case-mix adjustments are not applied for MY 2014, DHS intends to explore applying them in the future.
+Example: If only 4 measures are applicable to a hospital, then each of those 4 measures will have a 1/4th weight in determining the earn-back for the 1.5% withhold.
+Although case-mix adjustments are not applied for MY 2015, DHS intends to explore applying them in the future.